ichko/ichko.github.io/_posts/2020-03-27-informal-thoughts.markdown

 and you want to train a neural network to uncover the structure in the sequences -- predict input from output as an example.
-There are different ways, depending on the nature of the sequences, that can help you mode that, but one of the most universal neural network architectures one could use is some sort of recurrent neural network -- **RNN**.
+There are different ways, depending on the nature of the sequences, that can help you model that, but one of the most universal neural network architectures one could use is some sort of recurrent neural network -- **RNN**.

 RNNs alow you to model data with arbitrary sequence size, which is what makes them